kratores85/emw/README.md

 The combat loop has been completely overhauled by Enderal Gameplay Overhaul and Combat Gameplay Overhaul with further balancing done specifically for this list.

-Crossbows have been implemented to broaden the archery options available.

 # Installation

 ## Pre-Installation